Questions are a useful part of all languages.

 Who is your favorite actor?

 Wh- questions make life exciting.
-They’re also an essential part of learning English.
+They’re also an essential part of learning English, especially as a beginner.

 But what are wh- questions?
 How do you ask them, and how do you answer them?

 Read on to learn the answers!

 In English, there are many types of questions, but we can look at two main categories: yes/no questions and wh- questions.

 These two types of questions will give two different types of answers.

 As you’ve probably guessed, a yes/no question gives a “yes” or a “no” as an answer (unless you’re being mysterious and answer with “maybe” or “I don’t know”).
 Because of this, yes/no questions are considered closed questions because there are usually only two choices for answers.

 For example, I might ask you, “Do you want extra anchovies on your pizza?”
 If you’re like me, you’d answer, “No!”